 Listening to the public is critical to all the work we do.
 So, I am happy to announce that our mobile exhibit returned to the Ignace area and South Bruce, offering communities another way to engage with us, ask questions and build their understanding of the project.
 We were also proud to safely reopen our local community Learn More Centres.

 We are continuing to advance geoscientific and environmental work in the Ignace area and South Bruce.
 In the Ignace area, we co-designed an environmental baseline monitoring program with residents that will help deepen our understanding of the regional environment, and a similar co-designed program in South Bruce is currently under peer review and will be finalized in the coming months.

-The NWMO also sought feedback on our draft transportation framework, a significant milestone for our transportation planning program.
+The NWMO also sought , a significant milestone for our transportation planning program.
 The response was positive, and people indicated that the document reflected their priorities and values.

 Over the past few months, we saw exciting progress at our proof test facility in Oakville.
 This included the delivery of our auger system, which we custom-designed to fill the small gaps that will remain in our emplacement rooms once our bentonite boxes have been placed.
 We also saw the successful demonstration of our semi-automated emplacement equipment in our simulated emplacement room.
 These accomplishments represent significant steps towards our full-scale emplacement demonstration.

 We were also proud to join Indigenous peoples and Canadians across the country on Sept.
 30 to recognize the first officially legislated National Day for Truth and Reconciliation in Canada.
 Our employees commemorated the occasion by listening to and honouring Elder Theresa Hall, a survivor of two residential institutions.